MialianiP/MialianiP/README.md

 ## Hi, I'm Mialiani 👋
 I'm a freelance Web Developer, with a focus on front-end, and I'm based in Southern California.
 I enjoy building websites from the ground up.

+Client projects are not made public on my github.

 [![Static Badge](https://img.shields.io/badge/Linkedin-%230077B5?style=for-the-badge)](https://www.linkedin.com/in/mialianip)